slsa-framework/slsa/docs/spec/draft/principles.md

 **Benefits**: The attestation removes intermediate platforms from the trust base and ensures that individuals who are accidentally granted access do not have sufficient permission to tamper with the package.

-## Support anonymous and pseudonymous contribution
+## Support anonymous and pseudonymous contributions

 SLSA supports anonymous and pseudonymous 'identities' within the software supply chain.
 While organizations that implement SLSA may chose otherwise, SLSA itself does not require,